Oyasser905/Auto-Email/README.md

 # Auto-Email

-In order for the program to function properly you need to do 2 things
+In order for the program to function properly you need to do a couple of changes

   1.If you have two step verification on, turn it off.